Merchant Configuration

 }

-The x402 client must sign a transaction with two transfer operations:
+The x402 client must sign a transaction with a single transfer_operation:

-Both transfers must be from the same sender and in the same currency as the payment session.
+The transfer must be in the same currency as the payment session.

 Security